Tomires/thesis-masters/appendices.md

 ## Installation guide

-In this section we will go over the setup procedures for each component provided with this thesis.
+In this section we will go over the setup procedures for components provided with this thesis.
+It is important to note that there are multiple builds available for each component - 1901 (January), 1908 (August) and 1912 (December).
+Intercompatibility of components from different builds is not guaranteed (i.e. the August build of Navigator may not be compatible with the December build of Manager).

 ### Navigator